-Through June 30, 2024, the County has allocated \$51,409,433 of SLFRF for programs and projects responding to the current public health emergency, addressing the negative economic impacts caused by the pandemic, providing premium pay for public safety workers and water/sewer infrastructure projects, among others.
-As of June 30, 2024, the County has expended and/or encumbered \$35,786,318 in SLFRF program funding.
+Through June 30, 2025, the County has allocated \$51,409,433 of SLFRF for programs and projects responding to the public health emergency, addressing the negative economic impacts caused by the pandemic, providing premium pay for public safety workers and constructing water and sewer infrastructure, among others.
+As of June 30, 2025, the County has expended and/or encumbered 100% of SLFRF program funding.

 The projects are in various stages of development and implementation.
-The details of the specific projects can be found in the project inventories.
-Staff is currently working with internal and external partners to move forward with each project.
+The details of the specific projects can be found in the individual project inventories.
+Staff are currently working with internal and external partners to move forward with each project.
 For those projects which have not been fully implemented, this report provides a status update on the current stage of the project as well as planned activities and expectations.
 Significant changes to the scope or nature of these projects will be included in subsequent updates to this report.

 In alignment with the intent of the American Rescue Plan Act, St. Johns County has committed to use the funds to support a robust and equitable recovery in the county.
 As evidenced in the below table, the county has prioritized funding in the Public Health and Negative Economic Impacts categories.
 In assessing the needs of the County, themes emerged which revealed investments could be best used for the County in these two categories.
-Although water and infrastructure projects are not categorized within the response to negative economic impacts, it should also be noted that the water and sewer project will also significantly impact the economic recovery of an underserved area of the County.
+Although water and infrastructure projects are not categorized within the response to negative economic impacts, it should also be noted that the water and sewer projects will also significantly impact the economic recovery of an underserved area of the County.

-St. Johns County's SLFRF Appropriations as of June 30, 2024
+St. Johns County's SLFRF Appropriations as of June 30, 2025

-Category Category Description Appropriated
+Original

-EC1 Public Health 3,777,180
+Category Category Description Adopted Budget Amended Budget

-EC2 Negative Economic Impacts 22,605,037
+EC1 Public Health 3,777,180 2,878,280

-EC3 Public Health-Negative Economic Impact: Public Sector 4,300,000
+ssEC2 Negative Economic Impacts 22,605,037 22,605,037

-Capacity
+EC3 Public Health-Negative Economic Impact: Public Sector Capacity 4,300,000 3,732,334

-EC4 Premium Pay 5,480,502
+EC4 Premium Pay 5,480,502 5,383,718

-EC5 Water, Sewer, and Broadband Infrastructure 7,000,000
+EC5 Water, Sewer, and Broadband Infrastructure 7,000,000 7,000,000

-EC6 Revenue Replacement 7,000,000
+EC6 Revenue Replacement 7,000,000 9,714,881

-EC7 Administrative 1,246,714
+EC7 Administrative 1,246,714 95,183

-Grand Total \$51,409,433
+Total \$51,409,433 \$51,409,433